pkulchenko/ZeroBraneStudio/doc-faq.md

 If you launch the application outside of the IDE, make sure you **flush the printed output** (or use `io.stdout:setvbuf('no')`) before accepting the input.

+## How to pass command line arguments?

+This is described in the [command line parameters](doc-general-preferences.html#command_line_parameters) section.

 ## Where is the configuration file stored?

 This is covered in the description of system [configuration](doc-configuration.html).